jcmkang/California_CommunityCollege_FTES_Analysis-Covid19-/README.md

-# California_CC_Student_Enrollment_Covid19_Analysis
-Analyze California Community College Student Enrollment Pre &amp; Post Covid-19
+# California Community College Student Enrollment Trend Pre &amp; Post Covid-19 Pandemic

-California Community College Enrollment Trend Analysis

 This project is an extension of one of my projects I did in my Intro to Data Science class.
 This project analyzes the data of student enrollment from all community colleges in California.
 The dataset categorizes the student enrollment into 3 main categories of transfer, vocational, and general.
 As the Covid-19 pandemic has subdued and life has restarted, we can start to analyze trends in the enrollment trend pre, during, and post pandemic.
 The project will display data cleaning/massaging using Pandas Data Frame and Matplotlib to display data visualization and calculation using Numpy.